Authorities arrest fugitive who police say posted on social media following New Orleans jailbreak

-Louisiana authorities have captured one of two remaining fugitives who escaped from the New Orleans jail six weeks ago

-Louisiana authorities captured on Friday one of the 10 men who escaped from a New Orleans jail six weeks ago and who police say released videos on social media while still on the run.
+Antoine Massey was arrested after a six-week pursuit, while convicted murderer Derrick Groves is still at large

+The ninth fugitive who authorities say escaped from a New Orleans jail last month has been captured after a six-week pursuit, while the final escapee is still at large.

-Antoine Massey, 33, was taken into custody at a residence in New Orleans about 2 miles (3 kilometers) from the jail, said New Orleans Police Department Superintendent Anne Kirkpatrick.
+Antoine Massey, 33, was taken into custody at a residence in New Orleans about two miles from the jail, said New Orleans Police Department Superintendent Anne Kirkpatrick.

 “He actually walked out of a home peacefully,” Kirkpatrick said.
 “He peacefully gave up to law enforcement who had surrounded the house.”

+“One more to go!”
+Louisiana Attorney General Liz Murrill said after Massey's capture Friday.

-Orleans Parish Sheriff Susan Hutson said she had received a tip Friday morning and immediately notified other law enforcement authorities, who arrested Massey by midafternoon.
+Authorities received a tip-off about Massey Friday morning and notified other law enforcement, who arrested him by midafternoon.

 Louisiana State Police Superintendent Robert Hodges said authorities were still investigating how Massey was able to stay at the residence where he was recaptured.